Gary3413/AID1904/README.md

 # AID1904
-With a huge expectation and passion of learning Machine Learning of Python
+With a huge expectation and passion of learning Data Science of Python